farajabien/monee/README.md

 **What you get:**
 - Complete financial tracking (income, expenses, debts, savings, budgets)
+- Visual analytics with charts and insights for all modules
+- Smart push notifications (daily reminders, debt alerts, payday notifications, spending threshold alerts)
-- Mpesa auto-import and smart categorization
+- Optional M-Pesa auto-import and smart categorization (Kenya)
 - Cash runway predictions with discipline tracking
 - Offline-first with cloud sync across all devices
 - Business and student expense tagging
+- Free M-Pesa analyzer tool (no login required) for trying before buying
 - Lifetime updates and new features

 **Launch Strategy:**